ISAITB/docs-itb-oa/source/testHistory/index.rst

   :scale: 50%

 In the test step result popup you are presented with the **result** and completion **time** as the step summary.
-In the sections that follow you can inspect the output information from the step, presented either inline (for short values) or through a further popup editor.
+In the sections that follow you can inspect the output information from the step, presented either inline (for short values), as a file you can download, or through a further popup editor.
 In the latter case this is triggered by clicking the **Open in editor** link.
 Clicking to open this, displays its content which, in the case of validation steps, is also highlighted for the recorded validation messages.